 A typical job offer attracts about 250 applications.
 Reading all of them is a daunting task, all the more so if each resume in the pile is longer than one page.

-If you find this resume style appealing, check out our collection of one-page resume templates.
+If you find this resume style appealing, check out our collection of

 Pro Tip: One of the best ways to fit in more on a single page without making it look cluttered is to make a two-column resume.

 In fact, you may have a good reason to opt for this style of resume, like—

 If this isn't a good enough reason for your resume to span two pages, what is?

 study, over 77% of employers expect a seasoned worker’s resume to be at least two pages.

 Pro Tip: Make sure your resume is free from some typical resume mistakes, and check out our resume writing tips.

 The latest resume styles today will be out of style tomorrow.